swissquote/crafty/docs/03_Use_Cases/Compiling_JavaScript.md

 an application or a library.
 The good news is that Crafty makes it a breeze to switch from one to the other.

-## Compiling JavaScript for a webapp ( Webpack / rollup.js )
+## Compiling JavaScript for a webapp ( Webpack )

 When developing for a webapp, you wish for all files to be packed into the smallest number of files, because the number of requests that a final application will make are directly related to the performance of that application.

-Webpack and rollup.js do a great job at optimizing your bundles into the smallest possible package.
-For this use case, we are going to use Webpack, but they are interchangeable in this example.
+Webpack does a great job at optimizing your bundles into the smallest possible package.

 ### Installing the preset with Webpack